creme332/myjobviz/README.md

 # 🇲🇺 Job Portal Web Scraper + Visualiser  <a name="intro"></a> #

-Inspired by the Stack Overflow Developer Survey, the goal of this scraper is to analyse the trends in technologies in Mauritius.
+Inspired by the Stack Overflow Developer Survey, the goal of this scraper is to analyse the trend in technologies in Mauritius.

 #  ⚒️ Methodology  <a name="Methodology"></a> #

 ## 📝Data collection  <a name="collection"></a> ##
 In the span of $2$ months (1 May 2022 - 1 July 2022), $600$ unique IT job listings were scraped from [myjob.mu](https://www.myjob.mu/) using Python and BeautifulSoup library.
 The result was saved to a CSV file.

-More info here :

 ## 🔎 Data analysis <a name="analysis"></a> ##
 Specific data (programming languages, databases, ...) from each job description were extracted.

-More info here :

 ## 📈 Data visualisation ##
 `MatlPlotLib` was used to visualise the filtered data.